aws-lite/aws-lite/plugins/iam/readme.md

 - **`NewGroupName` (string)**
   - New name for the group
 - **`NewPath` (string)**
-  - New path for the group
+  - New path for the service

 ### `UpdateRole`